topasmc/topas-docs/parameters/scoring/phasespace.rst

 * A .header file tells the number of histories, the number of saved particles and the order of information in the .phsp file
 * A .phsp file contains all the details of all the saved particles

+Note that if your scoring Component is a divided component, such as a voxelized patient, phase space will be scored on the specified surface of Every Voxel (this is the same scoring behavior you will see from any other Surface Scorer in TOPAS).

 We support three formats for Phase Space:

 * ASCII provides particle information in an easy to read simple text file, which data encoded as a series of columns of text.
 The header file tells the contents and column order per particle.